cwpobs/VirtualConsole/VirtualConsole/ASSEMBLY.md

 The whole grid's default color at startup is `0x07` (light gray on black, DOS classic).

+**Transparent background (video console only, see "VideoConsole" below)**: high-nibble value `8` (`TRANSPARENT_BG`) doesn't mean a dark gray background - it means "don't draw a background at all" - the `VideoCard` layer (or whatever was already on screen under that cell) stays visible, only the character glyph itself is drawn in its color.
+No program or tool in this project uses background values `8-15` as an actual color (background is always `0`/`1`/`7` everywhere), so value `8` was safely repurposed for this special meaning - as a CHARACTER color (low nibble) `8` still works as plain dark gray, only the high nibble carries the special meaning.
+This rule doesn't apply in the legacy text console (`console=text`) - there's no `VideoCard` layer to reveal, so background `8` renders as an ordinary dark-gray ANSI color.
+Example - `C/DEMOS/SNOW3D.MC` (`place_snowflake()`):
+`set_color(col, row, fg, BG_TRANSPARENT)` draws a "snowflake" without a black box around it, over the graphics.

 Example: coloring the whole row `row` bright cyan on black (`0x0E`) - the `goto_attr_row_start` routine in `boot.asm` (like `goto_row_start`, but based on `TextAttr`) computes the needed